P U R E

 Kendra smiled at the young girl before exiting the room.
 Freya didn’t notice her favourite maid leave the room as she stuffed her mouth with a fresh strawberry, completely distracted.
 Her mind shifted through the clothes she had in her expensive closet, trying to pick out an outfit for the first day of the school year.

 Her parents had attempted to convince her that a private tutor in the safety of their own home would be much better than the local public school, but Freya refused.
 She was not so ignorant as to not realise that her family was wealthy, and where most people would have flaunted that fact, it embarrassed her.
-She had already been given a large advantage in life because of the money and status her family held, so she preferred to be normal in at least one aspect in her life.
+She had already been given a large advantage in life because of the money and status her family held, so she preferred to be normal in at least one aspect of her life.

 So, school it was.